leelsey/set4wsl/README.md

 ```

 ## II.
 Configure WSL
-Run this script on Windows:
+Run this script on Windows for configure WSL.
+Before run this, you need minimum 3GB storage space.
 ```powershell
 .\config_wsl.ps1
 ```